Brother of Honduran president convicted in drug conspiracy

-NEW YORK (AP) - The brother of Honduran President Juan Orlando Hernández was convicted Friday in a massive drug conspiracy case in New York City.
+NEW YORK (AP) - The brother of Honduran President Juan Orlando Hernández has been convicted in a massive drug conspiracy case in New York City.

 The trial featured testimony that convicted Mexican drug lord Joaquin “El Chapo” Guzman aided the conspiracy.